 2. Pay off your student loan debt.

-Student debt can drag you down while you’re in a quest for prosperity.
+Student debt can drag you down while you’re on a quest for prosperity.
 The more the interests pile up, the further you have to dig your hands inside your pockets.
 Saving money isn’t effective if your student loans will consume huge chunks of it in the future.

 The best way of dealing with debt interests is to avoid them.
 Saving small percentages of earnings after paying your loan accounts for a bright future.
-As soon as you settle your student debt, you can deposit more money into your savings without worrying about high interests later.
+As soon as you settle your student debt, you can deposit more money into your savings without worrying about high interest later.
 Ignoring student debt can also cause issues when obtaining personal loans due to low credit scores.

 3. Customize your savings account.